-ILLINOIS Protection as to controlled substance possession crimes (continued) Less than 40 grams of a substance containing a substance classified as a narcotic drug in Schedules I or II, or an analog thereof, not already listed; Less than three grams of methamphetamine or a substance containing methamphetamine (applies to the person who, in good faith, seeks emergency medical assistance for someone experiencing an overdose); or Less than one gram of methamphetamine or a substance containing methamphetamine (applies to the person who is experiencing an overdose).
-Protection as to drug paraphernalia crimes Eligible person receives a limited immunity and may not be arrested, charged, or prosecuted for a violation of 720 ILL.
+controlled substance possession crimes (continued) Less than 40 grams of a substance containing a substance classified as a narcotic drug in Schedules I or II, or an analog thereof, not already listed; Less than three grams of methamphetamine or a substance containing methamphetamine (applies to the person who, in good faith, seeks emergency medical assistance for someone experiencing an overdose); or Less than one gram of methamphetamine or a substance containing methamphetamine (applies to the person who is experiencing an overdose). paraphernalia crimes Eligible person receives a limited immunity and may not be arrested, charged, or prosecuted for a violation of 720 ILL.
 COMP.
 STAT.
 ANN.
-600/3.5 (West 2021) (possession of drug paraphernalia).
-Protection as to other crimes/violations A person who, in good faith, seeks or obtains emergency medical assistance for someone experiencing an overdose or who is experiencing an overdose shall not be arrested, charged, or prosecuted for a violation of 720 ILL.
+600/3.5 (West 2022) (possession of drug paraphernalia). crimes/violations A person who, in good faith, seeks or obtains emergency medical assistance for someone experiencing an overdose or who is experiencing an overdose shall not be arrested, charged, or prosecuted for a violation of 720 ILL.
 COMP.
 STAT.
 ANN.
-570/401 (West 2021) (manufacture or delivery, or possession with intent to manufacture or deliver a controlled substance).
+570/401 (West 2022) (manufacture or delivery, or possession with intent to manufacture or deliver a controlled substance).
 A person who, in good faith, seeks or obtains emergency medical assistance for someone experiencing an overdose or who is experiencing an overdose shall not be arrested, charged, or prosecuted for a violation of 720 ILL.
 COMP.
 STAT.
 ANN.
-646/55 (West 2021) (methamphetamine delivery).
+646/55 (West 2022) (methamphetamine delivery).
 A person who, in good faith, seeks or obtains emergency medical assistance for someone experiencing an overdose or who is experiencing an overdose shall not be arrested, charged, or prosecuted for a violation of 720 ILL.
 COMP.
 STAT.
 ANN.
-646/55 (West 2021) (methamphetamine delivery).
+646/55 (West 2022) (methamphetamine delivery).
 A person who, in good faith, seeks or obtains emergency medical assistance for someone experiencing an overdose or who is experiencing an overdose shall not be arrested, charged, or prosecuted for aggravated battery when, other than by discharge of a firearm, he or she violates 720 ILL.
 COMP.
 STAT.
 ANN.
-570/401 (West 2021) by unlawfully delivering a controlled substance to another and any user experiences great bodily harm or permanent disability as a result of the injection, inhalation, or ingestion of any amount of the controlled substance (720 ILL.
+570/401 (West 2022) by unlawfully delivering a controlled substance to another and any user experiences great bodily harm or permanent disability as a result of the injection, inhalation, or ingestion of any amount of the controlled substance (720 ILL.
 COMP.
 STAT.
 ANN.
-5712-3.05(g)(1) (West 2021).
-The violations listed in 720 ILL.
-COMP.
-STAT.
-ANN.
-570/414 or 646/115 (West 2021) must not serve as the sole basis of a violation of parole, mandatory supervised release, probation, or conditional discharge, or any seizure of property under any State law authorizing civil forfeiture.
-Requirement(s) for the protection to apply Evidence for the charge must have been acquired because of the person seeking or obtaining emergency medical assistance. protection to apply person seeking or obtaining emergency medical assistance.
+570/414 or 646/115 (West 2022) must not serve as the sole basis of a violation of parole, mandatory supervised release, probation, conditional discharge, a person's pretrial release, furlough, or any seizure of property under any State law authorizing civil forfeiture.
+Evidence for the charge must have been acquired because of the person seeking or obtaining emergency medical assistance.